 an understanding of health, safety and food hygiene procedures

 Employers would provide on the job training specific to their production processes and regulations.

-You might complete some of the qualifications offered by the Institute of Brewing and Distilling (IBD), such as the introductory course Fundamentals of Distilling, the General Certificate in Distilling or the General Certificate in Packaging.
+You might complete some of the qualifications offered by the Institute of Brewing and Distilling (IBD), such as the introductory course Foundations of Distilling, the General Certificate in Distilling or the General Certificate in Packaging Spirits.

 If your employer is a member of the Scotch Whisky Association (SWA) you might do a Spirits Industry Vocational Qualification (SIVQ).

-The SIVQ consists of a number of units covering a number of activities such as distilling and bottling, and is equivalent to a Scottish Vocational Qualification (SVQ) at SCQF Level 5.
+The SIVQ consists of a number of units covering a number of activities such as distilling and bottling, and is equivalent to SCQF Level 5.

 After some years of experience you may go on to complete the Diploma in Distilling offered by the IBD.

 With experience you may move into a supervisory position and manage a team.